DanHulton/HowToFeedMyCats/README.md

 While facing the sink, open the floor cupboard furthest to the left.
 This is where all the cat food and such lives.

-## Rory and Lancelot
+## Rory

-These two cats inhabit the main area of the apartment, and are complete pigs and live to consume food.
-They graze on dry food, which is in the plastic container in the cupboard, but they have a very specific ritual with regards to wet food.
+This cat inhabits the main area of the apartment, and is a complete pigs and lives to consume food.
+Just fill his food bowls, he'll deplete them at his own pace.

-Twice a day (breakfast and dinner), you'll need to get out little glass bowls for them which are located in the lower cupboard just to the *right* of the sink.
-If there are none, please wash some.
-They don't always eat all their food, so you can't just refill the bowls - they get gross.

-Rory gets a half-can of the C/D chicken stew, with a bit of water, mixed up.
-He's picky.
-Lancelot gets a quarter-can of the K/D chicken stew, mixed with a quarter-teaspoon of the powder on the counter.
-He's not picky, but he needs that medicine to make poopin' easier.

-Put down Lancelot's food in front of him, then distract Rory with his bowl and lead him into the computer room.
-He'll follow.
-Shut him in there while Lancelot eats.

-When Lancelot has finished his first quarter of food, it's time to give him some *more* medicine!
-There is a small brown bottle of painkiller in the food cupboard, and a syringe on the counter.
-Draw 0.15 mL of the medicine into the syringe and squirt it into his mouth.
-He'll fight you a bit because it's not a pleasant feeling, but it tastes like chicken, so he'll forgive you pretty quickly.

-After he's gotten his shot in the mouth, give him another quarter-can of K/D chicken stew.
-Both cats should have eaten a half-can by now.
-Once Lancelot is done eating his food (or well, once he gives up on eating it), you can let Rory out.
-We try to make sure Lancelot eats as much of his own food as possible, since he'll try to steal Rory's, and his own food is specially good for his kidneys, which aren't the greatest.

-Their water dish is located across the room from their food bowls, at the base of the tall black lamp.
-It is a fountain bowl, and needs to be refilled so it doesn't run dry.
-Just fill a cup with water (cups can be found above the sink) and top it up.
-There is also a bowl of water near the end of the table.
-Please rinse and refill this at mealtimes, because hey, why not have more water?
+His water dishes are located across the room from his food bowls, at the base of the tall black lamp.
+Rory is a disgusting drinker, and uses his filthy, filthy paw to drink, which means his water will be gross when you get in.
+Please empty and rinse his bowls before refilling.

-When you leave for a few days, please put down an extra bowl of food and water.
+There is more than one of each bowl, so please fill all, especially if you are going to leave for a few days.
+In fact, before you leave for the final time, please make sure Rory has 3 bowls of water.
+The extra bowl will be left out next to the sink.

 ## Midnight

-Midnight fights with Rory (or Rory fights with Midnight, we don't know which yet) and thus is kept separate from him in the main bedroom.
+Midnight fights with Rory (or Rory fights with Midnight, we don't know which) and thus is kept separate from him in the main bedroom.
 She may not be visible when you enter, as she can be skittish.
 Or she may be desperate for affection.
 Who can know in advance?
 She is a cat, and her whims are subject to no human scrutiny.

 Her food bowl should be visible on entering the room, immediately opposite the door.
-Midnight is a grazer, and thus her bowl can and will be filled before I leave.
-As a consequence, it will likely still be mostly full when you arrive, but if you feel like attempting to gain her (incredibly fickle) affection, you can add more food to the bowl and then supplicate before her.
+It will likely still be mostly full when you arrive, but if you feel like attempting to gain her (incredibly fickle) affection, you can add more food to the bowl and then supplicate before her.
 She is fed from the plastic container as well.

-She also receives some wet food at mealtimes, though she is not typically picky of what kind.
-We're using up all the pate-style food we have lying around currently, but if you cannot find any, you can use a can of Rory's C/D.  She gets either a half-can of a small can, or a quarter-can of a big can per meal.

-Lastly, her water bowl is on the far side of the bed, also at the base of a lamp.
+Her water bowls are on the far side of the bed, also at the base of a lamp.
 It should be emptied in the bathroom sink and refilled.

-Again, when you leave for a few days, please put down an extra bowl of food and water.
-If you need more bowls, there are plenty in the lower cabinet to the right of the sink.

 ## Yog-soggoth